Skip to main content

 Audit and change your environment

-The full guide to how your environment affects your quit covers which changes have the most impact and how to redesign high-risk spaces before you need to.
+Removing or rearranging cues before quit day takes most of that pressure off.
+Get rid of cigarettes, lighters, ashtrays, and spare packs.
+Check the car, jacket pockets, kitchen drawers, bag, balcony, and anywhere smoking has quietly settled in.
+The full guide to how your environment affects your quit covers which changes carry the most weight, and how to redesign high-risk spaces before you need to.

 Map your high-risk moments

-Most relapses don't happen at random.
-They happen at the same predictable moments: first coffee of the day, end of a work shift, after dinner, a stressful phone call.
-Knowing yours in advance means you can have a craving response ready before the moment arrives, rather than improvising under pressure.
+Most relapses do not happen at random.
+They happen at the same predictable moments.
+First coffee of the day, end of a work shift, after dinner, a stressful phone call.
+Knowing yours in advance means you can have a response ready before the moment arrives, instead of improvising under pressure.

 Tell the people around you

-Telling the people around you is not about accountability theatre.
-It's about giving the people closest to you the chance to help usefully.
-How to ask for support when quitting smoking covers the specific asks that actually make a difference.
+Telling the people closest to you is not accountability theatre.
+It is giving them the chance to help usefully.
+The most effective support roles are specific, not general: walking with you in the moments that used to mean a cigarette, asking how the day went, not offering you one when they smoke.
+How to ask for support when quitting smoking covers the asks that actually make a difference.

 Getting Through Week One

 The first seven days are the most physically intense.
-Nicotine has a half-life of roughly two hours, which means withdrawal begins quickly after the last cigarette and peaks sharply around days two through four.
+Nicotine has a half-life of roughly two hours, which means withdrawal begins quickly after the last cigarette and arrives in full force within a day.

 What to expect